-Spring and fall often mean heavy rains in the Wichita area.
-That’s why you should test your sump pump now, and then every month during rainy seasons.
+Spring and fall often mean heavy rain in the Wichita area.
+It’s important to test your sump pump periodically during the rainy months to prevent a flooded basement and water damage.

 What Does a Sump Pump Do?

 Many homes use sump pumps to prevent ground water from getting into the basement or crawl space.
-Extra water can build up along the foundation, especially during heavy rains.
-A sump pump moves this excess ground water out away from your home.
-If your pump stops working, water could get into your basement and foundation walls, causing mold and mildew.
-If enough water gets in, the basement could flood.
+A sump pump moves excess ground water away from your foundation.
+If your pump stops working, water could get into your basement and foundation walls.
+If your sump pump pit overflows, it could flood your basement.

 How to Test Your Sump Pump